igambin/ClipboardObserver/README.md

 Based on that I thought about creating a small tool, that allows me to recognize when those credentials have been added to Windows' clipboard buffer and then immediately have the tool overwrite the aws credentials file with the new keys.
 ### Development Steps

-1. Instead of using my own win32 interface, I found [Willi Kimura's](https://github.com/Willy-Kimura/SharpClipboard/commits?author=Willy-Kimura) [SharpClipboard](https://github.com/Willy-Kimura/SharpClipboard), which I was able to easily incorporate into my tool.
+1. Instead of using my own win32 interface, I found [Willy Kimura's](https://github.com/Willy-Kimura/SharpClipboard/commits?author=Willy-Kimura) [SharpClipboard](https://github.com/Willy-Kimura/SharpClipboard), which I was able to easily incorporate into my tool.
 2. Modularize the application, allowing the creation of Plugins that can be registered into the tool and be used as subscribers to specific Copy-Content-Types
 3. Add Configuration Panels for Plugins